FatemaAhmedKhalil/UDS_Implementation_ISO14229/README.md

 - Transfer Data (0x36)
 - Request Transfer Exit (0x37)

-🔄 Pointer-to-Function Magic: Leveraging the power of pointer-to-function techniques, we've seamlessly integrated functionality into our system, enhancing flexibility and adaptability.

 🐍 Python Scripting for Efficiency: To further optimize efficiency and promote interoperability, we've developed Python scripts for streamlined command transmission and reception.
 These scripts have significantly elevated the efficiency of our system.